Get excited! We’ve got another Expert Interview for you! We’re interviewing freelance SEO writer Yuwanda Black from Inkwell Editorial.

 [Affiliate Disclosure: I financially benefit when a PA reader purchases Yuwanda’s book.
 You can rest assured we would never recommend Yuwanda’s product if we did not fully trust in its value.]

-Thoughts on the SEO writing business?
+Thoughts on making money writing online with an SEO writing business?
 Do you have questions for Yuwanda?
 Leave a comment below!